Science, Language Arts and Mathematics (SLAM) Workshops

 The role of the Undergraduate Training and Education Center (UTEC) at Tougaloo College is to increase the pool of minority students entering health-related professions.
 A key component of this project is the Science, Language Arts, and Mathematics (SLAM) program for high school students.
 The SLAM program’s goal is to provide a large pool of well-trained high school students who, upon entering college, can successfully complete the curriculum requirements at an undergraduate college and have the necessary background and interest to pursue health careers.
 Tougaloo College’s summer workshops are designed to provide excellent preparation for success in higher studies and to pursue advanced degrees in health professions.

-- Complete the application on page four.
-(THE APPLIATION MUST BE TYPED)
+- Complete the application.
+(THE APPLICATION MUST BE TYPED)

-- A one page essay that answers the following questions: (i) what are your career goals; (ii) how will participating in this program help you achieve those goals; (iii) what extracurricular activities are you involved in; (iv) how do you keep up with current events; and (v) do you read and if so what do you read and how often.
+- A one page essay that answers the following questions: (i) What are your career goals?; (ii) How will participating in this program help you achieve those goals?; (iii) What extracurricular activities are you involved in?; (iv) How do you keep up with current events? and (v) Do you read and if so what do you read and how often?
 This essay should be typed on a separate sheet of paper.
 In your essay, please answer the questions beginning with a topic sentence.
 Example: My career goals are....

 - Students must have completed ninth grade.

 - Tenth and Eleventh graders must submit an official High School Transcript.